Covid 19 coronavirus: Kiwi 3D printer owners gift face mask lifeline to desperate medical clinics

 Coulter had been in correspondence with Vieregg about his efforts over the past two days, as two of her six children are in his Kapiti College art classes.

 "This is saving lives.
-The cost benefit of this is the opposite of the Corona curve.
-Once you block yourself from giving this so someone else you're going to just smash it out of the way," Coulter said.
+The cost benefit of this is the opposite of the corona curve.
+Once you block yourself from giving this to someone else you're going to just smash it out of the way," Coulter said.

 "Our receptionists, they're great people and they're good at what they do but they're really bad at wearing paper masks properly and they keep touching them and having them hang off their face.